Iowa meth kingpin is 3rd executed by US government this week

 “He was at peace.
 I was totally amazed,” she said.
 “He believed he would go to heaven.
 He is ready to meet his maker.”

-Honken’s mother, brother and college-aged daughter visited him in prison in recent days, she said.
+Honken’s mother, brother and college-age daughter visited him in prison in recent days, she said.